 After any unscheduled recalculation, clearing members will have 2 days to deposit funds if needed.
 Thereafter any refunds will be made to correct proportional contributions.
+For the sake of clarity, "funds" in this context refers to both cash and eligible non-cash securities to be used for default fund contributions as approved by the JSE Clear Board.

-The assets will be invested as per the investment mandate for margin and default funds (referenced in section 7).
+Where the contributions are provided in the form of cash, the assets will be invested as per the investment mandate for margin and default funds (referenced in section 7).
 Investment proceeds, less applicable service fees will be distributed, each quarter net of contribution movements of that quarter.
+Where contributions are provided in the form of securities collateral, these will be pledged and managed in accordance with the JSE Clear Rules, policies and procedures.